pdfix/action-autotag-textract-docker/README.md

 ## Run using Command Line Interface

-To run docker container as CLI you should share the folder with PDF to process using `-i` parameter.
+To run docker container as CLI you should share the folder with PDF to process using `-v` parameter.
 In this example it's current folder.

 ```bash
 docker run -v $(pwd):/data -w /data --rm pdfix/autotag-textract:latest autotag -i input.pdf -o output.pdf